inkstitch/inkstitch/collections/_docs/en/003-014-tartan-fill.md

 Underlay in Tartan Fill is a normal Auto FillUnderlay and uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).

-## Samples Files Including Tartan Fill Stitches
+## Sample Files Including Tartan Fill Stitches

 {% include tutorials/tutorial_list key="stitch-type" value="Tartan Fill" %}